Subject · Business Studies

 • How do tutors handle the quantitative content? +

-Around 20% of A-level Business marks are quantitative — break-even analysis, profit and loss interpretation, ratio analysis, investment appraisal (NPV, ARR, payback), capacity utilisation, productivity calculations.
+Around 20% of A-level Business marks are quantitative: break-even analysis, profit and loss interpretation, ratio analysis, investment appraisal (NPV, ARR, payback), capacity utilisation, and productivity calculations.
 Many students underprepare on the maths because they chose Business as a 'less-mathematical' subject.
 Strong tutors drill the calculations systematically alongside the conceptual content.

 • Is BTEC Business an alternative? +